Ruminations of a Mediocre Translator

 The translator's quirks.
 Different translators will have different ways of tackling a source text and features of that text.
 Like my colleague who had his solution in translating the leads of newspaper articles, all translators have their own approaches and techniques.
 This can have a major impact on the style of the translation.

 The translator's background.
 I strongly suspect that some mechanical translation habits can be traced back to the very start, when the translator was sitting in the classroom learning the foreign language.
 Such habits can die hard.
-(This was certainly the case with the sewerage system client and perhaps applies to translation in Japan in general.)

 3. Most contemporary translation is at base word-for-word.